 Microsoft has also announced that HoloLens will be compatible with all universal Windows 10 apps including OneDrive, Maps, Remote Desktop, Groove Music and Microsoft Office apps.

 But it's here where things get really interesting.
 It doesn't get more legit than NASA wanting to play – one of the first demos Microsoft was pushing no less – or walking about on the surface of Mars.
 Scientists at NASA's Jet Propulsion Laboratory will view images captured by the Curiosity rover through HoloLens headsets in order to work as if they're really there on the red planet.

 Essential reading: Best AR and VR headsets

-The automotive industry feels like a good fit for HoloLens and, working with Volvo Cars, the headset could even change the way you pick out your next car.
+The automotive industry feels like a good fit for HoloLens and, working with Volvo Cars, the headset could even change the way you pick out your next set of wheels.
 The major car manufacturer believes HoloLens could allow customers to see a car with different paint jobs and pick out some of the more unusual features to explore which might sway your decision to spend.

 Related read: Microsoft HoloLens apps and games to look out for

 Microsoft, for a time, was also looking to crowdsource ideas from passionate HoloLens enthusiasts.
 It was called Share Your Idea, and it aimed to make it easier for developers, coders and others to pitch ideas for HoloLens apps and interesting ways the technology could be used.
 The Redmond company picked the top three options and held a Twitter vote to pick the winner.

 The winner was the Galaxy Explorer app, which HoloLens designers and developers built.
 Once that was done, Microsoft open sourced the code so that the HoloLens community could build off of it for sure ideas.

 For the gamers, there's also going to be support for Xbox Live, which means that games, online multiplayer and extras like friends lists and achievements are coming to HoloLens as well.